jesse-wei/jesse-wei.github.io/_pages/teaching.md

       <li class="list-group-item">
         <div class="row">
           <div class="col-sm-9">
-            I, along with a classmate, ported COMP 541's final project simulator (was Windows-only) to Java (cross-platform), roughly <strong>doubling</strong> the tool's potential audience (~60 students per semester).
+            I roughly <strong>doubled</strong> the potential audience of COMP 541's final project simulator by porting, along with a classmate, the original version (C#, Windows-only) to Java (cross-platform).
 It is in-use in COMP 541 and maintained by me.
           </div>
           <div class="col-sm-3">
             <a href="/projects/mips-emulator">MIPS Emulator</a>&nbsp;(<a href="https://github.com/madiali/mips-emulator">GitHub</a>)